MyTooliT/ICOtronic/ReadMe.md

 # ICOtronic

-This repository contains data collection and test software for the [ICOtronic system](https://www.mytoolit.com/ICOtronic/).
+This repository contains a data collection library for the [ICOtronic system](https://www.mytoolit.com/ICOtronic/).
 For more information, please take a look [at the online documentation](https://mytoolit.github.io/ICOtronic/).

 ## Documentation